vitmalina/KickStart/README.md

 KickStart (v 0.2)
 ==================

-Front-end template for building desktop-like web application.
+Front-end template for building desktop-like SPAs.
 This repository servers as a starting point and provides structure for your next project.
 It includes:

 - jQuery